Clay County, Tennessee

 Clay County Judges and Court Information

-If we have to file a lawsuit on your behalf, Clay County is located in the 13th Judicial District, and the following individuals preside over civil cases:
+If we have to file a lawsuit on your behalf, Clay County is located in the 13th Judicial District, and the following individuals preside over civil cases in Clay County Circuit Court:

-For the 2011-2011 reporting period, only 5 tort cases (claims for injury or death) were filed in Clay County.
-Not a single tort case went to trial during that time frame.
-For the 2011-2012 reporting period, 4 tort cases were filed in Clay County and only one case went to trial, but it did not result in a verdict for the injured party.
+For the 2011-2012 reporting period, 4 tort cases (claims for injury or death) were filed in Clay County and only one case went to trial, but it did not result in a verdict for the injured party.
 For 2012-2013, there were only 7 tort cases filed in Clay County and none of those cases went to trial.
-And again, in 2013-2014, no tort cases went to trial.
-Last year, 8 tort cases went to trial but none were tried for the third year in a row.
+In 2013-2014, again no tort cases went to trial.
+In 2014-2015, 8 tort cases were filed but none went to trial for the third year in a row.
+In 2015-2016, no tort cases were filed.
+In 2016-2017, two cases were filed and none were tried, and the same was true for the following year.
+Finally, for the most recent reporting period, 2018-2019, six cases were filed but none were tried to either a judge or a jury.

 The law only allows you a limited time to pursue your rights.
 So if you have been injured in Celina or anywhere else in Clay County or you are a Clay County resident who has been injured elsewhere, contact one of our award-winning attorneys today.
 We will answer your questions in a free, no-obligation consultation.
 We only get paid if we win and we advance all case expenses.
 So, you have nothing to lose by pursuing your rights and the compensation you deserve.
 After a serious accident, you need an experienced lawyer on your side to help.
-Contact us today at 615-742-4880 or toll-free at 866-812-8787 or online.
+Contact us today either online or at one of our offices.
+We will gladly come to you.